- Center City Campus

 - Fundamentals of Clinical Trials - GC 630 (3 credits) (Optional)

 - Ethics Case Conference: Attend monthly conferences, and make one presentation.
-Topics presented explore ethical issues commonly encountered in both basic and clinical research.
+The topics presented explore ethical issues commonly encountered in both basic and clinical research.

 - Rotation on the Cancer Clinical Research Review Committee (PRC) (Optional):